Data Wrangling

 help(pd.merge)

-When we look at the arguments for the merge() function, we see that we can specify the left and right data frames to merge, as well as the columns or indices to merge on.
-We can specify which columns to merge on using the left_on and right_on arguments, or we can specify that we want to merge on the index using the left_index and right_index arguments.
+When we look at the arguments for the merge() method, we can see that we can specify the left and right DataFrames to merge, as well as the columns or indices we want to merge on.
+We can specify which columns to merge on using the left_on and right_on arguments or we can specify that we want to merge on the index using the left_index and right_index arguments.

-In our case, let us set the “left” DataFrame will be the metadata and the “right” DataFrame will be the samplemeans.
-Since both metadata and samplemeans have the sample names as the index, we can merge them on indeces using the left_index and right_index arguments:
+In this case, “left” DataFrame will be the metadata and the “right” DataFrame will be the samplemeans.
+Since both metadata and samplemeans have the sample names as indicies, we can merge them on the indices using the left_index and right_index arguments:

 new_metadata = metadata.merge(samplemeans,